friendofdog/friendofdog/README.md

 ✍️ I’m currently working on:

-- Finished software engineering course at [Code Chrysalis](https://www.codechrysalis.io/)
+- Project lead for an app at [airamp](https://airamp.net/)
-- Seeking full-time employment
+- Open to work

 💡 I’m currently learning:

-- Fullstack development in JavaScript
+- Graph databases
-- Test-driven development
+- Dev ops fundamentals for developers
 - Project management

 👋 Ask me about: